 Roblox camps can appeal to a wide age range of children because users do not have to have a strong foundation in coding to build a game.
 Younger campers use the built-in Roblox Studio to create 3D worlds without the need for text-based code.
 More advanced users can use the popular LUA coding language to create game actions, elements and mechanics.
 At the end of the week, campers can learn how to publish and share their game to the Roblox community.

 Regardless of your child’s age or prior programming experience, there is a coding summer camp that is the right fit for your family.
 There are a wide variety of options available, whether your child just wants to continue their gaming or explore a future career interest.
+Kids can take a free trial class to make sure they like it before signing up for a longer camp.

 You can find all these Bay Area coding camps on ActivityHero or download our iPhone app.
 You can search by location, category, age, and other criteria to help you find the best summer camps.
 Early bird discounts could save parents up to $200 a week on summer camp.